 - implement a process that enables individuals to submit a request to you; have a process to act on an individual’s request to block or restrict the processing of their personal data;

 - have procedures to inform any other organisations you have shared the information with, if possible;

 - inform individuals when you decide to lift a restriction on processing.

-Make sure you have processes in place to allow individuals to move, copy or transfer their personal data from one IT environment to another in a safe and secure way, without hindrance to usability.
+Make sure you have processes in place to allow data subjects to move, copy, or transfer their personal data from one IT environment to another safely and securely, without hindrance to usability.